 What is a Noise Cancelling Handset and How Does It Work?

-Noise Cancelling Handsets are handsets designed to help cancel out background noise and prevent it from being transmitted through the handset.
+Noise Cancelling Handsets are designed to help eliminate background noise and prevent it from being transmitted through the handset.
 By adding a second sound port to the handset, the microphone is able to effectively differentiate background noise from the person speaking into the handset.

-Cancelling out the background noise from the handset helps in two ways.
-First, the person on the other end of the line will be able to hear the speaker more clearly with the background noise removed.
+Removing background noise helps in two ways.
+First, the person on the other end of the call will be able to hear the speaker more clearly with the background noise removed.
 Second, it makes it easier for the person using the handset to hear by removing the background noise from the sidetone.
-Noise cancelling handsets can also be helpful in eliminating paging feedback loops when there's a paging system near the phone.
+Noise cancelling handsets can also be help eliminate paging feedback when there's a paging speaker near the phone.

 Noise Cancelling Handsets Are Great For: